oacore/content/pages/how-core-supports-open-access.md

 ## CORE serves Open Access

-CORE’s mission to “index all open access research outputs from repositories and journals worldwide and make them available to the public” aligns with the aims of the [Budapest Open Access Initiative][oa-initiative] to “accelerate research, enrich education … make the literature as useful as
+CORE’s mission to index all open access research outputs from repositories and journals worldwide and make them available to the public” aligns with the aims of the [Budapest Open Access Initiative][oa-initiative] to “accelerate research, enrich education … make the literature as useful as